coder36/fivedays/README.md

 ## My Solution

-I developed the app primarily for a mobile phone display, though it looks great on a desktop.
-On a desktop you get the added benefit of tooltips.
-Hovering over icons, will give you additional information such as the wind direction.
+I developed the app primarily for a mobile phone display, though it looks great on a desktop:

 ### [Demo](http://fivedays.herokuapp.com)

 <a href="http://fivedays.herokuapp.com"><img src="https://raw.githubusercontent.com/coder36/5dayforecast/master/public/screenshot.png"/></a>

+On a desktop you get the added benefit of tooltips.
+Hovering over the wind icon, will give you the wind direction.
+Hovering over a weather image will give you a worded description.

 ## Technology stack